Multifidelity sensor placement in Bayesian inverse problems

 Objectives:

-(i) Implementation of linear inverse problems, (ii) adapt to nonlinear inverse problems and problems with piecewise constant reconstructions, (iii) demonstrate performance on application problems, and (iv) integrate the implementations into a software package that is currently under
+(i) Preliminary implementation on fluid reconstruction problem, (ii) develop and explore different algorithms and compare the performance, (iii) demonstrate performance on several application problems, including Bayesian inverse problems, and (iv) integrate the implementations into a software package that is currently under development.

 Outcomes:

-The students will submit a paper for publication and they will integrate their implementations into an existing software package.
+Upon successful completion of the project, the students will submit a paper to the SIAM Undergraduate Research Online (SIURO) journal.
+They will also integrate their implementations into an existing software package.